Scientific Basis for

 or onychomycosis.
 Such

-infections generally occur in nails that are deformed due to the pressure of tight shoes.
+infections generally occur in nails that are deformed due

 The species usually responsible for onychomycosis are